simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

   sssd::domains:
     - LDAP

-Add the `simp::ldap_server` class into the yaml file for the ldap server in Hiera (`hieradata/hosts/ldap_server1.your.domain.yaml`):
+Add the ``simp::server::ldap`` class into the yaml file for the LDAP server in Hiera, for example: ``hieradata/hosts/ldap_server1.your.domain.yaml``:

 .. code-block:: yaml

   classes :
     - 'simp::server::ldap'

 Leave any other classes that are there if they are needed.
-Run the puppet agent on the ldap server until it runs cleanly.
-Run the agent on the puppet server.
+Run the Puppet agent on the LDAP server until it runs cleanly.
+Run the agent on the Puppet server.
 Once all the other clients update against the Puppet server, they will be able to authenticate against the LDAP server.
 Adding users and groups is described in the :ref:`User_Management`.

 ..
 NOTE::